Introduction and background

 Open Access to research publications involves making them freely available online rather than charging readers to read and use them.
 Open Access to research data makes data more widely available for re-use by others to support research, innovation and wider public use.

 The General Board has set up a Project Board to manage the transition to Open Access.
-Membership of the Project Board and the current team can be found on the 'About Us' page.
-The policy framework adopted by the Project Board is:
+Membership of the Project Board is set out below.
+The Project Board has adopted the following policy framework:

 Open Access Policy Framework